The Fall 2014 nursing application period will begin January 20, 2014 and end

 Special Accreditation Status

-The Nursing Program is approved by the Virginia Board of Nursing and is accredited by the National League for Nursing Accreditation Commission.
+The Nursing Program is approved by the Virginia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing.

 Recent NCLEX pass rates for graduates of the College’s Nursing Program taking the NCLEX for the first time are: